A DRAFT PROGRAM FOR THE U.S. LABOR MOVEMENT

 CounterPower is also a cadre organization.
 This means the central criteria for membership is active participation in the mass social struggles of workers and all oppressed peoples.
 We organize together, support one another in our respective sectors of mass work, and engage in regular learning and reflection in order to constantly improve our practice.
 We don’t operate through obedience to dogmatic principles, but through collective inquiry, experimentation, struggle, and self-critical evaluation.
 This document is a product of that ever-evolving process, arising from our organization’s Labor Committee.
 At present, this committee includes more than a dozen CounterPower members who are active within the U.S. labor movement.

 Most of us are members of established labor unions, others are involved in workers' centers and cooperatives, and many of us are involved in multiple organizing projects.
 We strive to cultivate a militant minority within the labor movement that can catalyze mass collective action on the shop floor and win the majority of workers to a communist program.
 Armed with a revolutionary analysis, vision, and strategy, we work to strengthen, democratize, and politicize workers' organizations.
-At present, members of our committee are involved in local unions affiliated with the International Brotherhood of Teamsters, National Education Association, American Federation of Teachers, United Campus Workers, International Union of Bricklayers and Allied Craftworkers, Service Employees International Union, and the Industrial Workers of the World, as well as non-union workers' organizations such as the Pioneer Valley Workers Center and the New York State Poor People's Campaign.
+At present, members of our committee are involved in local unions affiliated with the International Brotherhood of Teamsters, National Education Association, American Federation of Teachers, United Campus Workers, International Union of Bricklayers and Allied Craftworkers, Service Employees International Union, and the Industrial Workers of the World, as well as non-union workers' organizations such as local workers' centers and the New York State Poor People's Campaign.
 As we continue our mass work in these sectors of the labor movement, we will further expand this program.

 Labor organizing is largely rooted in the official labor unions and autonomous efforts to directly organize exploited workers to win material improvements in the terms and conditions of our employment on the shop floor.
 This is achieved by leveraging our collective power in the workplace through the refusal of work.
 While this is the mode of organizing that we primarily discuss below, we want to acknowledge that this is not the only—or even always the most important—way in which workers organize and lay the groundwork for the self-emancipation of our class.
 Here we clarify our understanding of "workers" as anyone who does not own means of production, and whose activity generates value for capital, whether that activity is waged or unwaged, productive or reproductive.
 Some workers have jobs that grind them to the bone, other workers are excluded from the formal workforce through a number of interlocking forms of institutionalized oppression, and most workers find themselves grappling with some combination of both.
 Whether we're contributing to a union struggle to redefine the terms and conditions of our work, an anti-racist and decolonial uprising targeting repressive state institutions, or a feminist movement confronting heteropatriarchy in defense of bodily autonomy and reproductive freedom, our question always remains the same: how can we contribute to proletarian struggles in ways that allow these movements for autonomy to mutually reinforce one another in a united—albeit multi-faceted—battle against capitalist-imperialism and for the creation of a new world?